Estate Planning Section

-- Take a complete inventory of your personal property and assign realistic values to the assets.
-You may be surprised to learn the current value of an asset you are planning to give to a family member.
+- Take a complete inventory of your personal property and assign realistic values to your assets.
+You can find tools online to help you estimate what your home, car, and other property is worth.

-- Make a list of your beneficiaries, duly noting any characteristics that may determine the method and circumstances according to which you assign them certain assets.
-Remember beneficiaries may be organizations and charities such as Jewish Federation, as well as individuals.
+- Make a list of your beneficiaries, making note of any special needs or considerations you want to discuss.
+Remember, beneficiaries may be organizations and charities such as Jewish Federation of Metropolitan Detroit, as well as individuals.

 - Keep your spouse in the loop from the get-go.
 It’s not only a matter of respect and consideration, but coordinating your plans often leads to additional savings for the estate.
-In reality, it’s a good idea to discuss your plans with as many family members as possible.
+You may also choose to discuss your plans with other trusted family members or friends.